FLOCK4H/NeoDucky/README.md

 - 'timeX' - where X is the amount of time to sleep

-- 'LOOP' - as one of special tags, when used it will repeat the operation over and over, it has a near second cooldown to reduce eventual damage
+- 'LOOP' - as one of special tags, when used will repeat the operation over and over, it has a near second cooldown to reduce eventual damage

 2. Keycodes